WaveletGaussian: Wavelet-domain Diffusion for Sparse-view 3D Gaussian Object Reconstruction: Introduction

-\begin{itemize} \item We propose the WaveletGaussian framework, a 3D Gaussian framework for sparse-view object reconstruction with significantly reduced training times due to i) wavelet-domain, diffusion-based novel view repairs, and ii) an efficient method to curate the object-specific dataset for diffusion fine-tuning. \item Through experiments on benchmark datasets, our WaveletGaussian demonstrates to significantly reduce overall training time, while maintain competitive rendering quality. \end{itemize}
+\begin{itemize} \item We propose WaveletGaussian, a 3DGS-based framework for sparse-view object reconstruction with significantly reduced training times due to i) wavelet-domain, diffusion-based novel view repairs, and ii) an efficient method to curate the object-specific dataset for diffusion fine-tuning. \item Through experiments on benchmark datasets, our WaveletGaussian demonstrates to significantly reduce overall training time, while maintain competitive rendering quality. \end{itemize}